 Fortunately, we have put together this handy guide to take you through the basics of the lull forklift.
 What it is, what it does, and how you can be sure that you are getting the most bang for your buck if you are looking to purchase one.

-A Lull forklift is otherwise known as a material handler and is a piece of equipment used for manufacturing and agriculture.
+A Lull Telehandler is otherwise known as a material handler and is a piece of equipment used for manufacturing and agriculture.
 They are also increasingly prevalent on construction sites.

 A lull forklift is used for a wide variety of tasks, primarily cleaning and moving materials.